johnmcneilstudio/design-skills/brands/Trinet/DESIGN.md

 ## Typography

-## Avenir Next LT Pro — Current working typeface
+### Centra No. 2 — Primary typeface

-Avenir Next LT Pro is the approved working typeface for current JMS campaign, landing-page, presentation and editorial work.
-It must be obtained through an approved TriNet or JMS source and installed by the recipient; it is not included in the supplied `Fonts (1).zip` package reviewed with this reference.
+Centra No. 2 is the primary typeface for current JMS campaign, landing-page, presentation and editorial work for TriNet.
+The supplied `Fonts (1).zip` package contains the Centra No. 2 family in Hairline, Thin, Light, Book, Medium, Bold, ExtraBold and Black weights, with corresponding italics where supplied.

-Hierarchy should come from scale, weight, spacing and composition.
-Avoid creating a separate style for every semantic heading level.
+Hierarchy should come primarily from scale, spacing and composition rather than increasingly heavy weights.
+Avoid creating a separate visual style for every semantic heading level.

 ### Weights

-- Regular for body copy
+- Medium for all display headlines, section headings, card headings, labels and buttons
-- Medium for labels and supporting headings
+- Book for body copy, supporting copy, captions and metadata
-- Demi or Bold for headings and calls to action
+- Medium Italic for selective editorial emphasis
-- Italic for selective editorial emphasis
+- Bold for occasional statistics or compact emphasis
-- Heavy weights should be used sparingly
+- ExtraBold and Black should be avoided in the core system

 ### Case